Modelling Concurrency with Comtraces and Generalized Comtraces: Generalized Stratified Order Structures Generated by Generalized Comtraces

-Before presenting the proof, we will explain the intuitions behind the definition of the set $Z(X)$.
+Before presenting the proof, we will explain the intuition behind the definition of the set $Z(X)$.
 Let us consider $Z(\Sigma)$ first.
-We want $A_1$ to be the least element of the set $\set{l[Y]\mid Y\in Z(X)}$.
-In short, we want to construct $A_1$ by looking only at the gso-structure $G$ without having to construct up to exponentially many stratified extensions of $G$.
-The most difficult part of this proof is to show that $A_1$ must be a subset of the set of all minimal elements of $(\Sigma,\PO)$ satisfying all the constraints of $Z(\Sigma)$, i.e., each $Y\in Z(\Sigma)$ satisfies: \begin{enumerate}[i.] \item no two elements in $Y$ are commutative, \item for an element $\alpha \in Y$ and $\beta \in \Sigma\setminus Y$, it is not the case that $\beta$ is not later than $\alpha$. \end{enumerate}
+Then $A_1$ in this lemma is the least element of the set $\set{l[Y]\mid Y\in Z(\Sigma)}$ w.r.t. the ordering $\stor{<}$.
+Our goal is to construct $A_1$ by looking only at the gso-structure $G$ without having to construct up to exponentially many stratified extensions of $G$.
+The most technical part of this proof is to show that $\h{A_1}$ actually belongs to the set $Z(\Sigma)$.
+Recall that to show that $Y\in Z(\Sigma)$ satisfies, we want to show that $Y$ satisfies the following conditions: \begin{enumerate}[i.] \item no two elements in $Y$ are commutative, \item for an element $\alpha \in Y$ and $\beta \in \Sigma\setminus Y$, it is not the case that $\beta$ is not later than $\alpha$. \end{enumerate}

-Note that we actually define $Z(X)$ instead of $Z(\Sigma)$, because we want to apply it successively to build {\em all} the steps of the g-canonical representation of $G^{\{s\}}$.
+Note that we actually define $Z(X)$ instead of $Z(\Sigma)$, because we want to apply it successively to build {\em all} the steps $A_{i}$ of the g-canonical representation $u$ of $G^{\{s\}}$.
 This lemma can be seen as an algorithm to build the g-canonical representation of $[s]$ by looking only at $G^{\{s\}}$.